centreon/centreon-documentation/fr/releases/centreon-core.md

 #### Bugfixes

+*Build*

--   Build on Centos8 fixed.
+Build on Centos8 fixed.

+*Retention files*

--   The splitter class is now thread safe and does not need external locks anymore.
+The splitter class is now thread safe and does not need external locks anymore.
 It is also far less strict and allows some reading and some writing at the same time.

 #### Enhancements

+*TCP connections*

--   TCP streams are really faster, especially when Broker has retention files and there are a lot of traffic.
+TCP streams are really faster, especially when Broker has retention files and there are a lot of traffic.

+*SQL and storage streams*

--   Those streams have several improvements:
+Those streams have several improvements:

     -   Events exchanges are really faster, especially when Broker has retention files.